2021-2022 SWAAP Cohort

 Identities: Non-traditional student, career changer, EDP weekend student, and first generation graduate student

 Teresa is a graduate of UW’s MSW EDP-Weekend program.
-She currently works as a LSWAIC, with the goal of obtaining independent licensure.
-She is a medical social worker at a community health clinic in Seattle, WA serving low-income populations.
-The majority of her experience is working in the medical field- inpatient and outpatient.
-She enjoys working with individuals in recovery or who experience challenges with substance and alcohol use.
+She is an Oncology Social Worker at Valley Medical Center in Renton, WA, and previously worked at a community health clinic as a Medical Social Worker serving low-income populations in downtown Seattle, WA.
+The majority of her experience is working in the medical field- both inpatient and outpatient.
+She also enjoys working with individuals in recovery or who experience challenges with substance and alcohol use.
 Teresa works with patients/clients using a trauma-informed, harm reduction, and equity lens.
 She feels that it is vital to remain patient/client-centered while collaborating with patients/clients to work toward their goals.